Pontiac Silverdome: Original silver-like roof

-The original silver-like roof was built of Teflon-coated fiberglass panels, and supported by air pressure inside the stadium.
+The original silver-like roof was built of Teflon-coated fiberglass panels, supported by air pressure inside the stadium.
 Although the roof has always been white in color as viewed with the naked eye, the stadium obtained the name "Silverdome" (which it would officially take on in 1977) due to a silver-like reflection caused by the Sun, mainly noticed from the sky.
 (Initially, however, the stadium also went by its shortened nickname of PonMet, but that nickname was disliked by Pontiac city commissioners.)
 The roof was replaced by a new canvas fabric, reinforced by steel girders after a strong snowstorm on March 4, 1985, caused structural damage to the old roof.
-Because of the damage, the Detroit Pistons played the remainder of the 1984–85 season at the now-closed and demolished Joe Louis Arena.
-The accident, and the delay in repairs, partially prompted the Pistons moving three seasons later 4 mi north to their new, privately owned, 20,000-seat sports arena, The Palace of Auburn Hills (like Joe Louis Arena, it also has since closed down and demolished).
+Because of the damage, the Detroit Pistons played the remainder of the 1984–85 season at the Joe Louis Arena.
+The accident, and the delay in repairs, partially prompted the Pistons moving three seasons later 4 mi north to their new, privately owned, 20,000-seat sports arena, The Palace of Auburn Hills.